 Read some Tapestry of Grace Reviews.

 Whatever your style, TruthQuest History can benefit you.
 It follows key Charlotte Mason and Classical resources, and assists unit-study and unschooling familes exploring an era.
-TruthQuest History even helps you teach your own theology and choose your own resources!
-Adaptable for all grades.

 This is a hands on approach - activities, audio CDs and more.